NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Kaldemash's Lament.md

 * * *

 **Effect** You unleash a barrage of attacks in an instant.
-You deal Strike damage to all creatures in a 30-foot cone (DC 45 Reflex check).
+You deal Strike damage to all creatures in a @Template\[cone|distance:30\] (DC 45 Reflex check).
 This barrage counts as three attacks for your multiple attack penalty.

 *Source: Pathfinder Treasure Vault*
 *OGL*